tatpongkatanyukul/IntroMachineLearning/CPG2021/Mar16_Arrays.md

 Array
 ---

-String is kinda array of char.
+String is kinda an array of char.

 ## 1D array